Bath

 http://www.bathintime.co.uk/search/keywords/unveil.

-been located and documented on this website.
-The latest dates from
+have also been located and documented on this website.
+The latest

-individual webpages a larger scale plan identifies the particular
+the individual webpages a larger scale plan identifies the

 Plaque to a person: